petersmol/monitoring/README.md

 ### Website checker

-Kafka producer which periodically checks the target websites and sends the check results to a Kafka topic.
+Checker runs all checks from the config file every 60 seconds, then sends results to the writer using Kafka producer.
-The website checker performs the checks periodically and collects the HTTP response time, error code returned, as well as optionally checking the returned page contents for a regexp pattern that is expected to be found on the page.

 ### DB writer